September 11, 2016

 - chocolate fudge brownie

 I can’t decide which I like best.
 They both taste good, but I think the sweet banoffee pie one spreads a little more easily.
-They’re also both suitable for vegetarians and do not contain palm oil, so I don’t feel guilty consuming them.
+They’re also both suitable for vegetarians and do not contain palm oil, so I don’t feel guilty about consuming them.
 Unfortunately, I’ve discovered there are five other flavours, which sound equally delicious:

 - Salted Caramel